derplarsen/rekwest/README.md

 Request resources from shared kafka cluster owners and get some guidance and/or templates to start coding with more quickly and with built with best practices in mind.

 # Dependencies
-- a kafka / redpanda instance running locally (port 19092 by default, from docker-compose included)
+- a kafka / redpanda instance running locally (port 19092 by default, runs redpanda in docker with docker-compose included)

 # How to run it
 1. Install node.js & npm